AayushKaushik15/Netflix-Clone/README.md

     - add hardcoded values to hte constants files;
     - Register TMDB API and get access token
     - Get data from TMBD now playing movies list API;
+    - Custom hooks for now playing movies
+    - updated Store with movies store
+    - Planning for MainContainer and SecondaryContainer
+    - Then I fetchData form TrailerVideo;
+    - Update the store with trailer videoData;
+    - Embedded the youtube video
+    - and make it auto play and mute
+    - Css classes to make it responsive for large screens [100vh];

 # Features